Config Sync overview

 consumes the API, checks the status of your installation, and

-For more information, see Using the nomos command.
+For more information, see Using the nomos command-line tool.